Prit04/RHUL-Final-Year-Project/diary.md

 ### 16/2/2025
+Milestone one was achieved as stated in the project plan, but a a alot more work is to be done, many of the basic features stated however are funcitonal.
-During the Christmas break i conducted in house play testing to gather inital feedback on my game, this helped identify key areas for improvement and things that are working well so far, this is going to guide me for developemen the next few weeks.
+<br /> <br />During the Christmas break i conducted in house play testing to gather inital feedback on my game, this helped identify key areas for improvement and things that are working well so far, this is going to guide me for developemen the next few weeks.

 ### 17/2/2025
-Today the main goal was to get the procedural generation sorted.I ensured that rooms spawn dynamically without overlapping, and linked doors correctly between them, so rooms can be travered.
+Today the main goal was to get the procedural generation sorted.I ensured that rooms spawn dynamically without overlapping, and linked doors correctly between them, so rooms can be travered, this was a big objective to get sroted that was stated in the dveelopment plan, ticking this off is a huge goal.
 I also implemented a player camera system with zoom functionality to improve visibility in the isometric view.
 <br /> <br />
 I also rebuilt the main menu, restructuring the button layout using VBoxContainer for better organization.
 To improve UI polish, I added a fade-in animation for the menu using AnimationPlayer and the Modulate property, making transitions feel smoother, alogn with a background image for the main menu.